chaomonica/docs-tap/scst-scan/app-scanning-beta.hbs.md

 SCST - Scan 2.0 includes the following features:

 - Tekton is used as the orchestrator of the scan to align with overall Tanzu Application Platform use of Tekton for multi-step activities.
-- Users can define their own `ImageVulnerabilityScan` CR to run a specific scanner which turns the CR specifications into a Tekton PipelineRun.
+- Users can define their own `ImageVulnerabilityScan` Custom Resource (CR) to incorporate their own specifications.
+Mapping logic turns the domain-specific specifications into a Tekton PipelineRun.
 - CycloneDX-formatted scan results are pushed to an OCI registry for long-term storage.